Affine cones over smooth cubic surfaces: Del Pezzo surfaces of degree

 \begin{lemma} For an effective anticanonical $\mathbb{Q}$-divisor $D$ on $S$, the log pair $(S,D)$ is log canonical outside finitely many points on $S$. \end{lemma}

-\begin{proof} Suppose it is not true.
-Then we may write $D=m_1C_1+\Omega$, where $C_1$ is an irreducible reduced curve, $m_1$ is a positive rational number strictly bigger than $1$ and $\Omega$ is an effective $\mathbb{Q}$-divisor whose support does not contain the curve $C_1$.
+\begin{proof} Suppose the converse.
+Then we may write $D=a_1C_1+\Omega$, where $C_1$ is an irreducible reduced curve, $a_1$ is a positive rational number strictly bigger than $1$ and $\Omega$ is an effective $\mathbb{Q}$-divisor whose support does not contain the curve $C_1$.
 Since